-Yew has a reputation for being slow growing: this true of mature hedges, which only need clipping once a year.
-Young yew plants are quite vigorous; they can grow by a metre in under 3 years.
+Yew has a reputation for being slow growing and this true of mature hedges, which only need clipping once a year.
+Young Taxus baccata plants are quite vigorous, however.
+They can easily grow by a metre in under 3 years.
 The important thing is to leave the central, leading stem of each plant intact: do not trim the main stem until the hedge has reached the desired height.
 Only trim the side branches of a new hedge very lightly, to encourage bushy growth.

 Yew casts dense shade and effectively prevents the growth of other plants underneath it.
 It is an extremely tough tree; the only thing it won't tolerate is constantly wet soil.

 Yew is an unusual conifer because it produces a fruit with a red, berry-like coating around each single seed, instead of a pine-cone that carries a large number of seeds.
 The red, juicy part of the fruit is called the aril: it is a uniquely adapted reproductive part of a pine cone found in all other conifers, called an ovuliferous scale.
 The seeds are eaten and dispersed by birds.
 It is special in another way too: yew trees begin life as males or females, but old trees will produce the occasional stem of the opposite sex.
 This allows isolated trees to continue making fertile seeds.
 All parts of the Yew tree are poisonous to humans and almost all animals apart from the red coating of the seeds, but even these should not be eaten: if the seed itself is chewed, it releases paralyzing, potentially lethal chemicals.